HelpfulHuman/interview-challenge/README.md

 The core goals should be completed in full.

 ## Stretch
 The stretch goals can also be met if you choose to do so.
-Not completing the stretch goals does not disqualify you in any way nor will it lead to a competitive disadvantage to other applicants.
+Not completing the stretch goals does not disqualify you in any way nor will it lead to a disadvantage in comparison to other applicants.

 ## Bonus Stretch
 Bonus stretch goals inherit properties of stretch goals but completing these goals will say to us, "I believe the code I've written for the core goals and the stretch goals is production ready".

 ## Additional Information
-An applicant completing a very well considered solution to the core challenges is just as meaningful to us as a solution that completes all goals but is not implemented as well.
+An applicant completing a well thought out solution to the core challenges is just as meaningful to us as a solution that completes all goals but is not implemented very well.

 If you'd like to implement additional functionality, or change the functionality of this challenge, feel free but be prepared to discuss your reasoning for doing so.
 We like critical thinking.
 We don't like improper implementation without reason.

 ## Time
-Keep track of how much time you spent on the challenge and please spend as much time as you are willing to on this challenge.
-We know that your time is valuable and also know that doing work without pay is not an ideal scenario.
+Keep track of how much time you spent on the challenge but also feel free to spend as much time as you want.
+Your time is very valuable and we are thankful you're taking the time demonstrate your skills for us.

 ## Core Goals